0100101101011010/food/recipe/_posts/2019-01-14-savoury-lentil-soup-slow-cooker-instant-pot.md

  - Turn instant pot to SAUTE mode on MORE.
 (If using the slow cooker method, heat a skillet on medium heat.
 Add 2 tbsp of water.
 Add onion and saute until most of the water is dried up.
  - Add garlic and sautee until water is almost gone.
  - Add the rest of the ingredients to the Instant Pot.
 (If using slow cooker, add all ingredients including garlic and onion to the slow cooker.)
 Stir a few times.
- - Turn instant pot to SLOW COOK mode.
-Leave on MORE for at least 4 hours, NORMAL for 7 hours, or LOW for 9 hours.
-(For slow cooker, leave on HIGH for 4 hours or LOW for 8 hours.)
+ - For slow cooker, leave on HIGH for 4 hours or LOW for 8 hours.
+ - For Instant Pot, set mode to PRESSURE COOK and leave on HIGH for 15 minutes, then natural release (or 18 minutes for quick release).

 ---